nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 -   What is the age and sex of each donor?
 -   What was the cause of death?
 -   What is the effect of age on gene expression in the heart?
--   Do you have enough samples to test effects of sex, age, hardy scale, and their interactions for all tissues?
+-   Do you have enough samples to test the effects of sex, age, hardy scale, and their interactions for all tissues?
 -   How do I combine, clean, modify, separate, etc. data sets and variables?
 -   How is my gene of interest affected by age in the heart and brain?